rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/eks-cluster-configuration.md

 ### Self-managed Amazon Linux Nodes

 Rancher can import an EKS cluster with self-managed Amazon Linux nodes.
-This type of cluster needs to be configured based on AWS documentation for launching self-managed Amazon Linux nodes.
-EKS clusters with self-managed Amazon Linux nodes are usually operated by the Karpenter project.
-After provisioning an EKS cluster with self-managed Amazon Linux nodes, it can be easily imported into Rancher Manager and then managed by it.
+This type of cluster needs to be configured based on [AWS documentation for launching self-managed Amazon Linux nodes](https://docs.aws.amazon.com/eks/latest/userguide/launch-workers.html).
+EKS clusters with self-managed Amazon Linux nodes are usually operated by the [Karpenter](https://karpenter.sh/docs/) project.
+After you provision an EKS cluster with self-managed Amazon Linux nodes, the cluster can be easily imported into Rancher Manager and then managed by it.
 However, the nodes won't be visible in Rancher Manager.

 ### IAM Roles for Service Accounts